 The only thing better than sweet potatoes is caramelized sweet potatoes.
 Vendors fry up cut sweet potatoes, and then coat them generously with a caramel sauce.

 You can also make them at home if you are feeling adventurous.

 Potato Tornado | Myeongdong

 These Korean street desserts and snacks are only the tip of the iceberg.
-There are a plethora of sweet street foods to try this upcoming summer, so get ready for an epic summer filled with Korea’s best street desserts!
+There are a plethora of sweet street foods to try in Seoul, so get ready for an epic spring filled with Korea’s best street desserts!